Jaeminah/repgbfgrtgerfdwffdcgefr/CONTRIBUTION.md

 ## Contribution
 - Since the project is open source it means everyone can contribute code to the project.

+### Rules
+- You are not allowed to change the exploit API

 ### How to contribute?
 1. **Sign into GitHub**
 - Sign into your GitHub account, or if you don't have one.